 Amazon DSP is a demand-side platform that allows advertisers to automatically buy display and video ads.
 It was previously called Amazon Advertising Platform (AAP) until the eCommerce giant relaunched its advertising services in September 2018.
 For the most part, Amazon DSP functions in the same way that AAP did, but there are a number of recent developments advertisers should pay attention to.

 As Amazon works to position itself as a true contender to Google’s dominance in online advertising, its demand-side platform is emerging as a key component of its strategy.
-Here’s what advertisers need to know about the newly-revamped Amazon DSP and what it could mean for the future of paid advertising.
+Here’s what advertisers need to know about the newly-revamped Amazon DSP and what it could mean for the future of paid advertising on Amazon.

 Amazon describes its own DSP as a “demand-side platform that enables advertisers to programmatically buy display and video ads.”
 The key phrase in that definition is “programmatically” which describes the core function of a DSP.